-TABLE 6 - Marine morphology structures
+TABLE 7 - Marine morphology structures

-1 63
+Tribble / Warme morphology burdetares

 Marine morphology structures Direct 0-5km Comment

 Ports 0 0 NA

-Flow and sediment manipulation 0 4 Piers, quays, slipways
+Flow and sediment manipulation 0 5 Piers, quays

-Piled structures 0 0 NA
+Piled structures 0 4 NA

 Causeways 0 0 NA

-Table 6 provides a summary of the marine morphology structures located within 5 kilometres of the designated shellfish area.
+Table 7 provides a summary of the marine morphology structures located within 5 kilometres of the designated shellfish area.
 Map 16 illustrates these pressures.
 Flow and sediment manipulation structures include piers, breakwaters, groynes, flow deflectors and training walls.
 Piled structures include bridge and pier supports and wind turbines.
 Causeways include roads and railway lines.
 These structures affect flow and sediment movement and can therefore impact on levels of suspended sediments, though these impacts can settle down once the structures are well established in an area.
 The activities associated with marine structures, including shipping and boating, can affect a wide range of water quality parameters including general physico-chemical parameters such as suspended sediment, dissolved oxygen and nutrient levels.
 Faecal coliform levels can also be affected as well as the levels of harmful substances such as metals and pesticides.
 Boat movements can lead to erosion and sedimentation effects as well as pollution from fuels.

-There are 4 pier structures within 5 kilometres of the shellfish area.
-Monitoring does not indicate any water quality issues which are likely to be associated with the structures themselves or their associated activities (such as fishing or boating) and the assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk' Therefore, is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.
+There are 5 pier structures and 4 piled structures within 5 kilometres of the shellfish area.
+Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities (such as fishing and boating) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be

+'not at risk'.
+Therefore, the structures and their associated activities are unlikely to be affecting shellfish water quality in this shellfish area.